GomaaK/sshez/README.md

 # sshez
-sshez where you don't have to remember your ips
+sshez where you don't have to remember your ips or deal with ssh config

+    Usage: sshez user@ip [options]

+    Specific options:
+        -p, --port PORT                  Specify a port
+        -i, --identity_file [key]        Add identity

+    Common options:
+        -h, --help                       Show this message
+        --version                        Show version

-## Example
+## Missing

-    sshez my_server role@60.63.201.10 -p 599 -i ~/.ssh/github.key
-    # this is just the first time
-    ssh my_server
-    # now it executes ssh role@60.63.201.10 -p 599 -i ~/.ssh/github.key
+   All the other options in [ssh documentation](http://linux.die.net/man/5/ssh_config)